maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 But, since Maven 3.0 doing this is wrong: the "origin tracking", while is done with good intents (compare to "road to hell"), is not flawless and has issues.
 Also, many things, like renaming a subproject or alike can cause headache, that can be easily solved (and spotted!) just by nuking your local repository.
+Unless, **you can use "split local repository"**... read more on that below.

 {{% /alert %}}